Firefighters Rescue Suicidal Accused Burglar Who Jumped Into Shallow Hackensack River

 The tide was rolling out when a suicidal local man suspected in a series of burglaries jumped into the Hackensack River Monday night.

-City firefighters pulled the troubled 32-year-old local resident from hip-deep water after he plunged more than 10 feet from a walkway bridge on the FCU campus around 7:40 p.m., police Capt.
+City firefighters pulled the troubled 32-year-old local resident from hip-deep water after he plunged more than 10 feet from a pedestrian bridge on the FDU campus around 7:40 p.m., police Capt.
 Darrin DeWitt said.

 He was treated for exposure to the elements and taken to Hackensack University Medical Center for treatment of possible trauma and a mental health evaluation, DeWitt said.